 With this extension, you can use the DevTools panel to convert an external script or an external CSS resource to an internal equivalent.
 This way you can send the content to the external editor.

-The following extensions are used when a temporary resource is created:
+The following file extensions are used when a temporary resource is created: